pulumi/pulumi/docs/design/mupack.md

 ### Pointers

-On one hand, MuIL supports pointers everywhere, since all values are actually references to values.
-But, MuIL does not support an explicit pointer type with associated indirection, arithmetic, and dereferencing operations.
-Runtime functionality can be written in Go, which leverages pointers, but MuIL itself is not for systems programming.
+MuIL supports pointers for implementing runtime functionality.
+It does not embellish them very much, however, other than letting the runtime (written in Go) grab ahold of them and do whatever it pleases.
+For example, MuIL does not contain operators for indirection, arithmetic, or dereferencing.
+MuIL itself is not for systems programming.

+TODO: this could evolve further as we look to adopting MuGo, which, clearly, will have the concept of pointers.

 ### Generics